AmalChandru/metrics-monkey/README.md

 ```

 **Options:**
+- `--help:` Display the help message with all available options and their descriptions.
 - `--url:` The URL to benchmark.
 - `--method:` The HTTP method to use (GET, POST, PUT, DELETE).
 - `--requests:` The total number of requests to make.